The role of exchangeability in causal inference: Introduction

-Like \citet{dawid2020decision}, we consider partial exchangeability, as defined above, as a starting point, suggesting parametric inferences based on the representation theorem.
+Like \citet{dawid2021decision}, we consider partial exchangeability, as defined above, as a starting point, suggesting parametric inferences based on the representation theorem.
 However, while this within-group exchangeability is sufficient for predicting the outcome for a further exchangeable unit, causal inferences require a judgment on exchangeability \emph{between} groups, that is, between treated and untreated units, reflecting the absence of confounding due to the group characteristics.
-In the present manuscript, our primary objective is to formulate the required condition as a probabilistic symmetry property.
-Furthermore, we show that this property indeed is an identifiability condition for causal effects, as it implies ignorability of the treatment assignment mechanism.
-Under this condition, the parameters suggested by the representation theorem have a causal interpretation, which allows us to link it to Bayesian causal inferences.
-We further extend this reasoning to longitudinal settings which introduce other biases in addition to confounding, related to conditioning on intermediate variables.
-Similar to \citet{ferreira2019causality}, we adopt a structural model notation as this allows us to draw connections between the different causal models, but with the focus on Bayesian causal inference.
+In this work, our primary objective is to formulate the required condition as a probabilistic symmetry property.
+Furthermore, we show that this property indeed is an identifiability condition for causal effects as it implies ignorability of the treatment assignment mechanism.
+Under this condition, the parameters suggested by the representation theorem have a causal interpretation, which provides a link to Bayesian causal inferences.
+We further extend this reasoning to longitudinal settings, where in addition to biases due to confounding, we can encounter biases related to conditioning on intermediate variables.
+Similar to \citet{ferreira2019causality}, we adopt a structural model notation as this allows us to draw connections between the different causal models but with a focus on Bayesian causal inference.

-The objective of the present paper is to investigate exchangeability as a causal assumption and link it to Bayesian causal inference, and further extend this reasoning to longitudinal settings which introduce other biases in addition to confounding, related to conditioning on intermediate variables.
-Similar to \citet{ferreira2019causality} we adopt a structural model as this allows us to draw connections between the different causal models, but with the focus on Bayesian causal inference.